 The PROGRAM PASSWORD (A0h) command is used to program the 64-bit password used in the password protection mode.
-To program the 64-bit password, the complete command sequence must be entered four times at four consecutive addresses selected by A[1:0].
+To program the 64-bit password, the complete command sequence must be entered eight times at eight consecutive addresses selected by A[1:0] plus DQ15/A-1 in 8-bit mode, or four times at four consecutive addresses selected by A[1:0] in 16-bit mode.
 By default, all password bits are set to 1.
 The password can be checked by issuing a READ PASSWORD command.